ess-dmsc/nexus-constructor/GETTING_STARTED.md

 #### Setting translation on the source

-To the right of the Add component button in the main window toolbar, three additional controls can be used to add transformations to a component.
+To the right of the "Add component" button in the main window toolbar, three additional controls can be used to add transformations to a component.
 Here we have the option to translate, rotate and link to another component's transformations.

 In this case, we will add a translation, so we can move the source to it's correct position.
 To do this, first select the source component in the list by clicking it, then click the "add translation" button.